Inverness & Aviemore: A Quiet Pause in the Highlands

 - Natural Lip Balm (similar to my Edinburgh find) – smooth, cocoa-butter feel with a hint of citrus and geranium.

-If you’re planning your own Scotland trip, I’ve listed more of my favorite travel tools and cozy essentials on my Resources page the same ones that helped make this journey from Edinburgh through Aviemore and Inverness smooth and comfortable.
+If youโre planning your own Scotland trip, Iโve listed more of my favorite travel tools and cozy essentials on my Resources page the same ones that helped make this journey from Edinburgh through Aviemore and Inverness smooth and comfortable.
+Additionally, if you are interested in ensuring you don’t forget any of the key items you can check out my post on What to Pack for an Overseas Trip to the UK (And What’ll You Actually Use).
+And I also share a Cozy Gift Guide with travel-inspired and practical favorites.

 Want to read more about my travels, sign up for the My Tasteful Threads Newsletter so you don’t miss an adventure!